Sage-Bionetworks-Workflows/nf-dynamic-challenge/README.md

 1. Created a Synapse project shared with challenge participants.
 2. Created an evaluation queue within the Synapse project.
-3. One or more data file submissions must have already been submitted to your evaluation queue.
+3. One or more data files have already been submitted to your evaluation queue.
-4. Created a submission view that at least includes the `id`, `status` columns.
+4. Created a submission view that includes the `id` and `status` columns.

 ### Running the workflow

 The workflow requires one input:

 1. `view_id` (required): The Synapse ID for your submission view.

-The Default parameter value for `view_id` currently points to a Synapse project that only DPE members have access to.
-Unless you have access to the `DPE-Testing` Synapse project, you will not be able to test this workflow using the default values.

 Run the workflow locally with default inputs:
 ```